tronch0/sui-monorepo/README.md

 ## Structure

 - `packages/core`: Core package for printing messages
+- `packages/utils`: Utility package with triangle printing functionality
-- `apps/logger`: Application that uses the core package to print messages every second
+- `apps/logger`: Application that uses the core package to print messages every second using setInterval
+- `apps/rescan-engine`: Application that uses the core package to print messages every second using a while loop
+- `apps/block-processor`: Application that simulates processing of data blocks with chain-like references between them

 ## Getting Started